Double-precision floating-point format: Execution speed with double-precision arithmetic

 Using double-precision floating-point variables is usually slower than working with their single precision counterparts.
 One area of computing where this is a particular issue is parallel code running on GPUs.
-For example, when using NVIDIA's CUDA platform, calculations with double precision take, depending on a hardware, approximately 2 to 32 times as long to complete compared to those done using single precision.
+For example, when using Nvidia's CUDA platform, calculations with double precision can take, depending on hardware, from 2 to 32 times as long to complete compared to those done using single precision.

 Additionally, many mathematical functions (e.g., sin, cos, atan2, log, exp and sqrt) need more computations to give accurate double-precision results, and are therefore slower.